maziac/lagmeter/Readme.md

 The goal of this project is to build a HW/SW that allows for easy measurement of input (output) lag.

 The tested setup in my case is a self-made aracde cabinet which is based on a debian/Linux and an Intel NUC HW.
 But the LagMeter can also be used for other PC-like or even console-like setups.
+The results of the measurements can be found [here](Docs/LagMeasurements.md).

 The LagMeter will stimulate a button on a controller and measure the time it takes until a reaction occurs on the monitor.
 Apart from the LagMeter itself some SW is required on the tested system that changes the color or brightness of a (small) area on the screen depending on the state of the input device (the button press).